Infineon/mtb-example-psoc6-capsense-custom-scan/README.md

 Note that the CapSense parameters must be tuned while running this code example.
 Tuning the parameters with the default CapSense implementation will result in different parasitic capacitance of sensor and shield, which will give different tuning results.

-### Oscilloscope Waveform
+### Oscilloscope Waveforms

-Figure 1 shows the oscilloscope waveform of four sensors in the default scanning implementation.
+Figure 1 shows the oscilloscope waveforms of four sensors in the default scanning implementation.
 Note that all inactive sensors are always driven to shield.
 Therefore, there is always a switching signal on all the slider elements for the entire scan duration.
 Because the area driven to shield is larger, this increases the emissions produced by CapSense.
 This also means that the parasitic capacitance of the shield that needs to be driven by the component is higher.

 **Figure 1.
-Sensor Waveforms - Default implementation**
+Sensor Waveforms - Default Implementation**

 ![Figure 1](images/sensor_waveform_default.png)

-Figure 2 shows the oscilloscope waveform of four sensors of the linear slider widget with the custom scanning implemented.
+Figure 2 shows the oscilloscope waveforms of four sensors of the linear slider widget with the custom scanning implemented.
 Note that whenever a sensor is scanned, only the adjacent sensors are driven to shield.
 All other sensors are connected to ground, thereby reducing the total area of emission.

 **Figure 2.
 Sensor Waveforms - Custom Implementation**

 ![Figure 2](images/sensor_waveform_custom.png)

 a.
 Sns0 is being scanned, and Sns1 is being driven to shield.
 All other sensors are connected to ground.